spree/api.spreecommerce.com/content/v1/taxonomies.md

 ## A single taxonomy

-To get information for a single taxonomy -- including its root node and the immediate children of the root node --, make a request like this:
+To get information for a single taxonomy, including its root node and the immediate children of the root node, make a request like this:

      GET /api/taxonomies/1